 You can remove snap packages anytime, whenever you don’t required the application.
 To uninstall Notepad++ from your Fedora system, execute:

 sudo snap remove notepad-plus-plus

-In this tutorial, you have learned about installation of Notepad++ on your Fedora system using snap.
+In this tutorial, you have learned to install Notepad++ on your Fedora Linux system using snap pacakges.